Mr. Moto: Speech

 In the prewar novels, Moto speaks a faintly comic English, with elaborate 'Oriental'-style politeness, with misuse of the definite and indefinite articles.
-In Stopover: Tokyo, the final novel, he works directly with U.S. intelligence agents and speaks to them in perfect English, possibly suggesting his linguistic errors are simply a device to make people underestimate him.
+In Stopover: Tokyo, the final novel, he works directly with U.S. intelligence agents and speaks to them in perfect English.

 Personal life

 Mr. Moto rarely discusses his personal life but in Think Fast, Mr. Moto he talks about his many talents.

 Yes, I can do many, many things.
 I can mix drinks and wait on table, and I am a very good valet.
 I can navigate and manage small boats.
 I have studied at two foreign universities.
 I also know carpentry and surveying and five Chinese dialects.
 So very many things come in useful.

-In Mr. Moto Is So Sorry he states that one of the foreign universities was in America where he studied anthropology.
-It is noted in this novel that he has enough knowledge of America to distinguish regional accents.
+In Mr. Moto Is So Sorry he states that one of the foreign universities was in the United States where he studied anthropology.
+It is noted in this novel that he has enough knowledge of the United States to distinguish regional accents.

 The novels generally involve a romance between the main character (often a disenfranchised expatriate American) and a mysterious woman.
 While Mr. Moto often despairs of the hero's attempts at saving the girl, he notes in Mr. Moto Is So Sorry that he himself is not immune to their charms.

 "So often", he said, "I have seen such gracious ladies disrupt political combinations."
 He sighed and still stared at the ceiling seemingly lost in memory.
 "Such a lovely girl in Washington – I was so much younger then.
 She sold me the navy plans of a submarine.
 The price was thirty thousand yen.
 When the blueprints came, they were of a tugboat.
 Such a lovely lady.
 Such a lovely lady in Tokyo.
 She took me to see the goldfish in her garden, and there were the assassins behind the little trees.
 Not her fault, but theirs that I am still alive – they were such poor shots.
 I do not understand lovely ladies, but I still trust them sometimes."